By using this site, you agree to the Privacy Policy and Terms of Use.

 Clinical Implications for Cardiovascular Health

-“Many people consume berry smoothies specifically for their antioxidant content,” Dr. Sarah Mitchell, a nutritional biochemist at Harvard T.H.
-Chan School of Public Health, said in the study.
+Dr. Sarah Mitchell, a nutritional biochemist at Harvard T.H.
+Chan School of Public Health, noted that this finding has significant implications for dietary recommendations.
+“Many people consume berry smoothies specifically for their antioxidant content,” she explained in the study.
 “Understanding how food combinations affect nutrient bioavailability is essential for evidence-based nutrition counseling.”

 Alternative Smoothie Combinations Preserve Benefits

-The UC Davis study identified several banana alternatives that maintain high flavanol absorption rates.
+The study identified several banana alternatives that maintain high flavanol absorption rates.
 Apple-based smoothies preserved 72% of flavanol content, while mango combinations retained 45%.
-Citrus fruits showed even better compatibility, with orange and berry combinations maintaining 91% absorption efficiency, according to the research findings.
+Citrus fruits showed even better compatibility, with orange and berry combinations maintaining 91% absorption efficiency.

 Broader Impact on Nutrition Guidelines